ondrejch/2022-NERTHUS-neutronics/README.md

 While most variable are self explanatory, some need more detail to be used. `self.burn_steps` is a list of lists where the first value of the internal lists are the number of times that step will be run, and the second value is the time-step of each run in days.
 For example `self.burn_steps = [[10, 1], [5, 30]]` will run 10 one day burn-up steps, and 5 thirty day burn-up steps totaling 160 day depletion.

+`self.control_rods` is a dictionary with each key, value pair corresponding to a control rod.
+When the value is 0, the control rod is removed.
+When the value is 1, the control rod is inserted.
+There is not yet support for partial insertion of control rods in the NERTHUS model.